grafana/grafana/docs/sources/alerting/unified-alerting/_index.md

 ## Performance Considerations.

-Grafana Alerting now support multi-dimensional alerting, or templatized alerting, so that one alert rule can generate many separate alerts.
+Grafana Alerting now supports multi-dimensional alerting, or templatized alerting, so that one alert rule can generate many separate alerts.
 For example, one alert rule could generate an alert for each VM that's CPU is maxed out.
 This new capability adds some new performance considerations.

 Evaluating Alerting rules consumes RAM and CPU to compute the output of an alerting query, and network resources to write the results to the Grafana SQL database.
 The SQL database's network connections are often saturated before RAM or CPU are exhausted.
 The configuration of alert rules affects how many resources the Alertmanager consumes, and therefore the maximum number of rules a given configuration can support.